paolo-sofia/amd-sfh-hid-asus/README.md

 The code is taken from this [commit](https://github.com/torvalds/linux/commit/a6e757e3a1c723341004fe55403970f9c7b83f4c) of the linux kernel, released with version 5.16, as it was the only working version of the driver for this laptop series.

+## This code doesn't work anymore with Fedora 39 on kernel 6.7.4

 ## Installation

 1. Install dkms using your package manager, here's an example for ubuntu